Tecnico1931/aws-transcribe-audio/README.md

 ### 5. Running Deployment Script
 The deployment script creates a user, role, and policy for our Lambda functions before uploading the code, initializing notification events, and creating an SNS topic.

 Execute by running "./deploy".
-You may need to run it twice if any errors occur, AWS is weird when you quickly make CLI requests.
+You may need to run it twice if any errors occur, AWS is weird when quickly making requests with the CLI.
 I recommend those with patience to type each line of the "deploy" script into a terminal to avoid this problem.
 ```bash
 ./deploy
 ```